sengt/opsworks-logstash-ea/README.md

 Create a load balancer.
 Under the "Listeners" tab, set it up to forward ports:
 * TCP 9200 -> TCP 9200
 * TCP 9300 -> TCP 9300

+Make a note of the DNS name of the load balancer, as you'll need it later.

 ### Key Pair